There are a number of different grant programs, all of which are determined by financial need. Unlike loans, none of these grants have to be repaid.

 In order to determine your Expected Family Contribution (EFC) and eligibility for these programs, you must fill out the FAFSA .

 The Pell Grant is the principal federal grant.
 Like all grant funds, it is a monetary gift and does not have to be repaid.
 It is available to low-income, undergraduate students.
 When applying for the Pell Grant, the federal government will notify you of eligibility in your Student Aid Report (SAR).
 Pell Grant funds are available throughout the year to eligible full-time, 3/4 time or part-time admitted students.

 Recent changes in the law limits a student’s Federal Pell Grant award beginning with the 2012-13 academic year.
 This change limits the total number of years a student may receive a Pell Grant to the equivalent of six years of full time attendance or 600% throughout their lifetime as a student.
-Go here for information on how to calculate the “equivalent of six year”.
+Learn what the Federal Pell Grant limits are and how your remaining eligibility is calculated.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 up to $1,000 a year

 Like the Pell grant, the FSEOG is a federal grant for undergraduates.
 Students with high financial need may receive funding from both the Pell Grant and the FSEOG.